-The Power Analyzer is used to accurately capture and analyze the dynamic power characteristics of DUTs tested pursuant to this specification.
+The Device Power Analyzer is used to accurately capture and analyze the dynamic power characteristics of DUTs tested pursuant to this specification.

-The Power Analyzer incorporates voltage and current measurement apparatus, the power measurement software, the DUT interposer, and the interposer interconnect cable.
+The Device Power Analyzer incorporates voltage and current measurement apparatus.

-Annex F contains Power Analyzer requirements and a list of recommended Power Analyzers.
+Annex E contains Device Power Analyzer requirements and a list of qualified Device Power Analyzers.